open-rmf/rmf_demos/rmf_demos_panel/README.md

 1. `gui_server` (port `5000`): Providing the static gui to the web client.
 Non RMF dependent
 2. `api_server` (port `8080`): Hosting all endpoints for gui clients to interact with RMF

-To create your own customize GUI, you will only require to create your own `CUSTOM_gui_server` and interact with the existing `api_server`.
+To create your own customize GUI, you will only require to replace the current `gui_server` package with your own custom implementation, while still interact with the existing `api_server`.

+---

 ## Note
 - Edit the `dashboard_config.json` to configure the input of the Demo World GUI Task Submission.